 There are innumerable Cutting Edgers — as they're affectionately known within Vets Now — who have gone on to achieve great career success.

-Among them is Steph Timmons, the principal vet in Liverpool, one of Vets Now’s busiest clinics.
+Among them is Steph Timmons, the senior vet in Liverpool, one of Vets Now’s busiest clinics.

-Another is Laura Collazo, who travelled from Spain to embark on Cutting Edge and is now principal vet in Thamesmead in London.
+Another is Laura Collazo, who travelled from Spain to embark on Cutting Edge and is now senior vet in Thamesmead in London.